tejlibre/ActionFPS-Book/Data-Science.md

-Contributions in Data Science are very much welcome.
 We'd like to add new visualisations and new dimensions for our player base.

 All the data is available via public API endpoints as described here: https://github.com/ScalaWilliam/ActionFPS/wiki/Development-Guide#api-endpoints